bestekarx/bestekarx/README.md

+### Mobile application developer expert
 ### Hi there i am ALPEREN EKER 👋
-### I live in Turkey/Çorum .
-I have been developing mobile applications for about 5 years.
-I work at https://www.eceyazilim.com
-### Mobile application developer expert
+23 years old.
+I live in Çorum.
+I am developing android native and hybird mobile applications.
+I have many apps in google play store and app store.
+I have been in business for over 5 years.
+Professionally, I have developed android and ios projects using java and c# for +3 years.
+I am accustomed to business life, I am prone to teamwork.

 about my job
 - The purpose of the project is to read the RFID chip placed on the objects according to the purpose of the application.